sfigg/commercialization-public/manufacture/iot/CommercializationFAQ.md

 **Do I have to use a specific version of Visual Studio when developing with Windows 10 IoT Core?**

 No, you can use any version of Visual Studio you’d like.

+**Where can I get extra in-person help for prototyping and commercializing?**

+Microsoft’s IoT & AI Insider Labs are facilities to help you develop, prototype and test IoT and AI solutions for market commercialization.
+Located in Redmond, USA; Munich, Germany; and Shenzhen, China; they are located at the heart of Microsoft’s product group, industrial and manufacturing solutions.
+You can learn more about these labs [here](https://www.microsoftiotinsiderlabs.com/).